Dazed and Confused

-Echo Company was out on a mission when I
+Company was out on a mission when I arrived at

 “a piercing shrill in the darkness of night, as I try to gauge its intent.
 I welcomed the thud at the end of its cry, for I knew I would not die.
 I’ve heard it said, with no cry you die, but I’ll never know, as the shells they slow, and the night becomes permanent for those who know.”